ValerioS05/pj2Quizzer/README.md

 ![Tablet test](/assets/images/readme-images/resulttablet.png)

-- Tesst on 24' monitor.
+- Test on 24' monitor.
 As we can see the page doesn`t follow anymore a complete column display.
 In larger screens the answers are adapted to wrap and take more horizontal space.

 ![large monitor test](/assets/images/readme-images/large.png)